Dennou Keisatsu Cybercop: Story

 In 1999, crime has overrun Tokyo.
 Hopelessly outmanned and outgunned, the Tokyo Metropolitan Police Force decides to set up a special taskforce to combat the crime.
 Codenamed “ZAC” (Zero-Section Armed Constable), this police department is designed for special missions and its members are known as "Cybercops".
-For this cause, the police scientists developed the "Bit Suits", three high-powered armors outfitted with the latest technology: Mars, Saturn and Mercury.
+For this cause, the police scientists develop the "Bit Suits", three high-powered armors outfitted with the latest technology: Mars, Saturn and Mercury.
 In the first episode, a mysterious young man, Shinya Takeda, appears from nowhere and saves the day after using his own armor, the Jupiter Bit Suit.
 Following his victory, he joins ZAC in battling Death Trap, a nefarious organization ruled by the ruthless Baron Kageyama, whose goal is to use the computers' will-power to gain world domination and appears to be mysteriously linked to Takeda's past.
 The Death Trap uses powerful robots to reach his goals, but the Cybercops always defeat them.

 During the battles against the enemies, Jupiter bit by bit increases his mysterious power and reveals a secret: he was found unconscious by the Interpol wearing his own armor.
-Shinya Takeda has amnesia; despite this, he receives the support and the friendship of the others ZAC members (except for Akira, that is jealous and critical of Takeda).
+Shinya Takeda has amnesia; despite this, he receives the support and the friendship of the other ZAC members (except for Akira, who is jealous and critical of Takeda).

 The union between the ZAC members blossoms more and more.
-The ZAC remains a powerhouse until they encounter Lucifer, a Death Trap ally that is Jupiter's rival.
+ZAC remains a powerhouse until they encounter Lucifer, a Death Trap ally that is Jupiter's rival.
 He is the first enemy that can defeat Jupiter and the other Cybercops.
 In fact, he almost kills Jupiter.

-During the battles against the ZAC, Lucifer reveals why he hates Jupiter; according to him, they both came from the future and were allies in the war between the human kind and the computers, but Jupiter would have betrayed the humans.
-Because of the amnesia, Jupiter doesn't know whether or not what Lucifer said was true, and decides to fight him to the death.
+During the battles against ZAC, Lucifer reveals why he hates Jupiter; according to him, they both came from the future and were allies in the war between the human race and the computers, but Jupiter would have betrayed the humans.
+Because of his amnesia, Jupiter does not know if what Lucifer has said is true, and decides to fight him to the death.
 In the middle of the fight, however, Jupiter remembers the truth: including Jupiter and Lucifer, there were three men that came form the future; the third man was Baron Kageyama, a traitor.
-Henceforth, Lucifer allied with the ZAC.
-He doesn't join the ZAC, but from time to time, he helps the Cybercops.
-Many times, he prevents the ZAC from losing battles.
+Henceforth, Lucifer allied with ZAC.
+He does not join ZAC, but helps the Cybercops from time to time.
+Many times, he saves ZAC from losing battles.

 After an innumerable amount of battles, Lucifer and the ZAC defeat Baron Kageyama by causing a great explosion that came from laser power.
 Kageyama reveals his purpose for technological world domination, which was to help the world avoid an anthropogenic environmental collapse.
 Thus, Jupiter and Lucifer return to their time and Tomoko (who loves Jupiter) decides to go with them.
 The ZAC saved the world.